-There are many reasons why you should have a podcast (I outline some of them in this blog post) but you need to have an idea of what it will be about.
+There are many reasons why you should have a podcast but you need to have an idea of what it will be about and how it will work for you.

 My personal recommendation here goes to Adobe Audition.
 It’s a premium software that I first learned to use back in 2003 when it was called Cool Edit Pro.
 At £20 a month it is more than you really need but I love it and I can’t use anything else.
 I’m still not sure whether that’s a good thing or a bad thing?

 For both programmes, if you find yourself needing more than just the audio version of cut and paste, you’ll need to buy plug-ins.
-There are always sales on for these additional pieces of software so my advice is to never pay full price for them.
+There are always sales on for these additional pieces of software so you should never pay full price for them.

 Top Tip: New to audio editing?
 Check out Mike Russell’s YouTube channel.
 I’ve been using Audition for over 15 years and I’m still learning lots from this man!